Teddy-Dragon/startup/README.md

 - [x] Each page contains a consistent background
 - [x] Each page has flex components to help appearance adjust with resizing
 - [x] Consistent fonts and design throughout the 5 HTML pages
-- [ ] maps.html is not in its final design stage but a rough guess, that will be modified once other elements are added
+- [ ] maps.html is not in its final design stage but a rough idea that will be modified once other elements are added